-In partnership with Baldwin County Schools, Georgia Technical College, Georgia College Early College, National Institute of Standards and Technology and the Air Force Technical Applications Center, the Drug Enforcement Administration, and the Office of Forensic Science, the FAST program will target under-served and under-represented middle and high school students and teachers.
+In partnership with Baldwin County Schools, Georgia Technical College, Georgia College Early College, National Institute of Standards and Technology and the Air Force Technical Applications Center, the Drug Enforcement Administration, the Office of Forensic Science, and CSAFE, the FAST program will target under-served and under-represented middle and high school students and teachers.
 The goal of the project is to use forensic, pharmaceutical, environmental, and space science to stimulate interest and prepare students for STEM fields.
 FAST will also equip teachers with the resources to better teach and train students.

 Foot print analysis with the Center for Statistics and Applications in Forensic Evidence (CSAFE)